How to Structure Your Shiny App Like a Pro

 Sometimes a screen is too busy.
 In that case, break it down into modular zones.

-Shiny Dashboard mockup with submodules
+Shiny dashboard mockup split into submodules

 A module is split into three files: